-(ii) Environmental resistance.
-The complicacy of real environments challenges the treatment and recognition of targets in real sample.
+- (ii) Environmental Resistance: The complicacy of real environments challenges the treatment and recognition of targets in real sample.
 Obviously, stable and specific hydrogels are needed.
 For one thing, surrounding environmental pH, ionic strength, temperature, solvent composition, etc., and even a small quantity of hydrolase accidentally excreted by microbes may affect the mechanical stability of DNA hydrogels.
 For another, the coexist pollutants or analytes may have antagonistic or competitive influence on adsorption or binding process.
-Although the GO/rGO DNA hydrogels have proven the enhanced stability and aptamers/DNAzymes-targets responsive hydrogels have shown the optimistic binding affinity, it is necessary to design other new pattern DNA hydrogels with suitable mechanical strength, high environmental stability and binding affinity, especially in extreme real environment, such as turbulence or sunlight (ultraviolet rays) exposure.
-As an example, i-motif based hydrogels have been proven the ability to prolong DNA hydrogels lifetime, despite of the sharp stable pH range.
-Therefore, how to effectively improve environmental resistance of DNA hydrogels is substantive and critical in their environmental stapilications.

-(iii) Pollutant removal efficiency.
-The react a fficiency of pollutants is directly related to the availability of DNA hydrogels, which is effected by gel size, gel percentage (gel crosslinking density) and pollutants type.
-For instance, monolithic hydrogels with long diffusion distance take a long equilibrium time for pollutant.
-The development of methods for preparation of nanohydrogels may speed up the diffusion result.
-The development types of analytes will affect diffusion result.
-It can be quite clear that from the examples described above.
-For monolithic DNA hydrogel, less 1 min was required for OH- to diffusion, while several minutes for adenosine, 10 min for cocaine, more than 1 h for metal ions and overnight for dyes.
+Although the GO/rGO DNA hydrogels have proven the enhanced stability and aptamers/DNAzymestargets responsive hydrogels have shown the optimistic binding affinity, it is necessary to design other new pattern DNA hydrogels with suitable mechanical strength, high environmental stability, and binding affinity, especially in extreme real environment, such as turbulence or sunlight (ultraviolet rays) exposure.
+As an example, i-motif based hydrogels have proven the ability to prolong DNA hydrogels lifetime, despite of the sharp stable pH range.
+Therefore, how to effectively improve environmental resistance of DNA hydrogels is substantive and critical in their environmental applications. - (iii) Pollutant Removal Efficiency: The removal efficiency of pollutants is directly related to the availability of DNA hydrogels, which is effected by gel size, gel percentage (gel cross-linking density), and pollutants type.
+For instance, monolithic hydrogels with long diffusion distance take a long equilibrium time for pollutants.
+The development of methods for preparation of nanohydrogels may speed up the diffusion rate.
+On top of this, different types of analytes will affect diffusion result.
+It can be quite clear from the examples described above.
+For monolithic DNA hydrogel, less than 1 min was required for OH- to diffusion, while several minutes for adenosine, 10 min for cocaine, more than 1 h for metal ions, and overnight for dyes.
 Adjusting the gel percentage and gel size will absolutely change the final result.
-However, there is no systemic research about the exact relationship between them.

-(iv) Screening for environmental requirements.
-The changing environmental requirements push the development of environmental technology becoming more efficient and targeted.
+However, there is no systemic research about the exact relationship between them. - (iv) Screening for Environmental Requirements: The changing environmental requirements push the development of environmental technology becoming more efficient and targeted.
 To facilitate DNA hydrogels matching environmental requirements, it is rational and feasible to take scientific research strategies or assist by computer models, which can screen out appropriate DNA hydrogel to avoid relatively blind or costly labor attempts.
-The screening and comparison mainly involves the optimization and estimation a hydrogel for environmental application by considering the exact binding capacity of analytes or other convincing performance parameters.
-Therefore, it is positive to grasp how to scientifically, accurately and efficiently select the optimal DNA hydrogel with relation to pollutants by comparing their standard parameters.
+The screening and comparison mainly involve the optimization and estimation of a hydrogel for environmental application by considering the exact binding capacity of analytes or other convincing performance parameters.
+Therefore, it is positive to grasp how to scientifically, accurately, and efficiently select the optimal DNA hydrogel with relation to pollutants by comparing their standard parameters.